sobjornstad/esc/docs/using-esc/concepts.rst

     :align: center
     :width: 80%

-    Getting help on the division function with several numbers on the stack.
+    Getting help on the division operation with several numbers on the stack.
     Press :kbd:`F1 /` to reach this screen.